firebase/firebase-android-sdk/README.md

 ### Code Formatting

+#### Java

-Code in this repo is formatted with the google-java-format tool.
+Java code in this repo is formatted with the google-java-format tool.
 You can enable this formatting in Android Studio by downloading and installing the [google-java-format plugin](https://github.com/google/google-java-format).
 The plugin is disabled by default, but the repo contains configuration information and links to additional plugins.